Child and Family Development

-CAP Volunteers serve in two Child and Family Development centers in eastern Kentucky.
+CAP Volunteers serve in two Child and Family Development centers in Eastern Kentucky.
 One operates exclusively as a preschool, while the other has a preschool, a community center offering after-school programming for older children and youth, and an in-school character education component.
-Depending on the center at which a volunteer is placed, he or she can expect to participate in one or more of the following:

-S.P.A.R.K.
-(Scholastic Preparation, Arts & Recreation for Kids) serves children ages 9-17.
-Volunteers design presentations and activities to engage students in academics, the arts, and recreational activities, and assist children and teens with homework in all subject areas.
-In the summer, volunteers lead activities such as field trips or day camps.
+Youth Worker: S.P.A.R.K.
+(Scholastic Preparation, Arts, and Recreation for Kids) serves children ages 5-18.
+The Youth Worker designs presentations and activities to engage students in academics, the arts, and recreational activities, and assists children and teens with homework in all subject areas.
+In the summer, the Youth Worker helps lead camping trips and other activities.
+Next available August 2015.